slava-basko/functional-php/docs/optional.md

 What we have here:
 * Better clarity about the optional nature of specific fields
 * No conditional logic (less static analysis and testing efforts)
-* Strict behavior: field provided — will be updated, not provided — nothing happen
+* Strict behavior: field provided -> update it, field missing -> do nothing